Western Saharan clashes (2020–present): Guerguerat blockade

-Guerguerat is a small village located on the southern coast of the region, along the Moroccan National Route 1 leading to Mauritania, some 380 km north of Nouakchott, in a buffer zone patrolled by MINURSO; UN's envoy to the region, Horst Köhler, resigned in mid-2019 for health-related reasons.
+Guerguerat is a small village located on the southern coast of the region, along the Moroccan National Route 1 leading to Mauritania, some 380 km north of Nouakchott, in a buffer zone patrolled by MINURSO.
 The Polisario Front considers the road illegal since they say it was built in violation of the ceasefire.
-Tensions yet again deepened between Morocco and the Polisario Front in mid-October, when unarmed Sahrawi refugees from Tindouf, Algeria (where Polisario-administered refugee camps house about 100,000 Sahrawi refugees) passed through SADR-controlled territories to camp on and block the road in protest of what they called the plunder of Western Saharan resources from the Sahrawi people, creating a large caravan of vehicles and blocking traffic in the region.
+Tensions deepened between Morocco and the Polisario Front in mid-October 2020, when unarmed Sahrawi refugees from the Tindouf camps in Algeria passed through SADR-controlled territories to camp on and block the road in protest of what they called the plunder of Western Saharan resources from the Sahrawi people, creating a large caravan of vehicles and blocking traffic in the region.

 Morocco, which regards the region as vital to trade with sub-Saharan Africa, accused the Polisario Front of infiltrating the buffer zone and "carrying out acts of banditry" in Guerguerat.
 The Moroccan authorities also stated that the Polisario Front was harassing UN troops at the crossing, though the UN denied this.

 These protesters were later joined by a group of up to 12 Sahrawi People's Liberation Army (SPLA) fighters and 8 light vehicles, two of which had mounted heavy weapons, in violation of the ceasefire.
 The Polisario Front claimed they were exclusively there to protect the protesters but later removed some of the light vehicles on 29 October after being told by MINURSO to withdraw from the area.
 At the same time, 16 Royal Moroccan Army vehicles carrying heavy-duty machinery were observed west of the berm near Guerguerat.
 To reduce tensions, MINURSO requested that the Moroccan army to leave the area.
 Despite claiming it would comply with the request, no withdrawal was observed.

 In early November, around 200 Moroccan truck drivers appealed to Moroccan and Mauritanian authorities for help, saying they were stranded on the Mauritanian side of the border near Guerguerat, and adding that they didn't have access to drinking water, food, shelter, or medicine, with some suffering from chronic illnesses.
-According to Jeune Afrique, Morocco first appealed to the United Nations to resolve the conflict peacefully, and that although the Secretary-General of the United Nations, António Guterres, approved this request, the situation was not resolved.
-Guterres himself likewise said that he had launched numerous initiatives to prevent escalation within the buffer zone, but his efforts had failed.
 On 6 November, MINURSO observed Morocco deploying a large force of 250 vehicles near Guerguerat.
-On 12 November, Mauritanian forces reinforced their positions along border with Polisario Front-controlled territories.
+On 12 November, Mauritanian forces reinforced their positions along border with Polisario Front–controlled territories.
+The secretary-general of the United Nations, António Guterres, launched numerous initiatives to prevent escalation within the buffer zone, but his efforts had failed.

+Course of the conflict

+Guerguerat offensive (2020)

-Non-military actions taken by Morocco and the SADR
+Territory captured by Morocco (red) and expansion of the Western Sahara wall (pink) during the clashes.

-On 13 November 2020, both Morocco and the SADR introduced mass mobilisation.
-The SADR evacuated civilians from the Guerguerat area and introduced a curfew in the territories under its control.